-Site system roles that are hosted by Windows Azure are named site system cloud services.
-This is in contrast to site system servers, which refer to on-premises computers that you manage in your network environment.
+Site system roles that Windows Azure hosts are named site system cloud services.
+These cloud services are in contrast to site system servers, which refer to on-premises computers that you manage in your network environment.

-When you use a cloud service to host a site system role, you do not need to plan for the hardware that the site system role is installed on.
-The hardware is replaced by the cloud service in Windows Azure.
-For example, for a distribution point, you define the amount of storage you want to the distribution point to use, and specify when generates alerts based on data transfer thresholds.
-You also specify the Windows Azure region each cloud-based distribution point serves.
+When you use a cloud service to host a site system role, you do not have to plan for the hardware that the site system role is installed on.
+The cloud service in Windows Azure replaces the hardware.
+For example, for a distribution point, you define the amount of storage that you want the distribution point to use, and specify when Configuration Manager generates alerts that are based on data transfer thresholds.
+You also specify the Windows Azure region that each cloud-based distribution point serves.
 For example, you might deploy one cloud-based distribution point to the North America region, and a second distribution point to Asia.

-When you use a cloud service, plan for the cost of data storage and transfers by clients.
-Charges for using a cloud service are not controlled by , nor does add additional costs to access a cloud service.
-Instead, all costs are determined by your Windows Azure account and subscription details, and the volume of data that you store and allow clients to download.
+When you use a cloud service, plan for the cost of data storage and transfers that Configuration Manager clients perform.
+System Center 2012 Configuration Manager does not control charges for using a cloud service, nor does Configuration Manager add additional costs to access a cloud service.
+Instead, your Windows Azure account and subscription details, and the volume of data that you store and allow clients to download determine all costs.

 For more information about Windows Azure, see Windows Azure in the MSDN Library.

-uses certificates to provision and access your content in Windows Azure, and to manage the services that you use. encrypts the data that you store in Windows Azure, but does not introduce additional security or data controls beyond those provided by Windows Azure.
+Configuration Manager uses certificates to provision and access your content in Windows Azure, and to manage the services that you use.
+Configuration Manager encrypts the data that you store in Windows Azure, but does not introduce additional security or data controls beyond those that Windows Azure provides.
 For more information about Windows Azure security, see the documentation for Windows Azure.

 The following topics on the TechNet website can help you understand security in Windows Azure: